anjackson/anjackson.github.io/_posts/2023-03-21-more-magic-from-siegfried.md

 In DROID/Nanite, the scan works something (roughly) like:

+- _Drop any binary signatures for formats that have container signatures.
+(ADDED 2023-03-22)_
 - Scan all binary signatures, and record all matches.
 - Drop any lower-priority matches.
 - If one of the matches is a container format, run container signature matching.